%%{init: {"flowchart": {"htmlLabels": false}} }%%

 - FIDO Alliance Biometric Component Certification independently certifies biometric subcomponents for both PAD and recognition performance via accredited labs, giving a vendor-neutral assurance bar.

 - Template protection.
 Raw embeddings are sensitive and partially invertible, so ISO/IEC 24745 (biometric information protection) and cancelable biometrics, irreversible, revocable transforms of the template, plus secure-element and fuzzy-vault schemes are the standard mitigations.
-They allow a compromised template to be revoked and re-issued without re-enrolling the person, which a raw face image can never be.
+The defining requirement is unlinkability and renewability: a protected template must be hard to invert back to a face, and if compromised it must be revocable and re-issuable as a fresh transform, which a raw face image can never be, since you cannot reissue someone’s face.

 - EU AI Act (Article 5).
 Prohibits certain biometric practices: real-time remote biometric identification in public spaces for law enforcement (with narrow, court-authorized exceptions); biometric categorisation inferring sensitive attributes; and emotion recognition in workplaces and education (with safety/medical carve-outs).
 Most verification and permitted remote-identification uses are pushed into the high-risk tier with conformity-assessment duties, a theme developed in the eKYC and business-applications chapters.

 - Biometric privacy law (US).
 Illinois’ Biometric Information Privacy Act (BIPA, 2008) is the template statute: it mandates informed written consent and retention/destruction policies for face-geometry data and uniquely provides a private right of action with statutory damages ($1,000 per negligent, $5,000 per reckless violation).
-It has driven nine-figure settlements (Facebook $650M; Clearview AI), and a 2024 amendment limiting per-scan accumulation was held retroactive in 2026.
-Texas and Washington have analogous but non-private-right regimes.
+It has driven nine-figure settlements (Facebook $650M; Clearview AI), and a 2024 amendment limiting per-scan accumulation has shaped how damages are counted.
+Texas and Washington have analogous regimes enforced by the state attorney general rather than a private right of action.

-Face verification is a mature, independently benchmarked technology: margin-loss embeddings compared by cosine similarity, with error trade-offs made explicit by the DET curve, and a sobering, well-documented demographic gap that any deployment must monitor by group rather than in aggregate.
+Face verification is a mature, independently benchmarked technology: margin-loss embeddings compared by cosine similarity, with error trade-offs made explicit by the DET curve and the discipline of fixing FMR and reporting FNMR, and a sobering, well-documented demographic gap that any deployment must monitor by group rather than in aggregate.
 But verification without liveness is no defense at all, and liveness is now an arms race, the threat moved from printed photos to 3D masks to, in 2024 to 2025, deepfake injection that bypasses the camera entirely, pushing the trust anchor toward device attestation and trusted capture.
+The two subsystems are measured with parallel metric pairs, FMR/FNMR for the matcher and APCER/BPCER for PAD, and the security of the whole is bounded by the weaker of them.
 With document reading (previous chapter) and biometric verification (this chapter) in hand, the next chapter assembles them into a complete eKYC system and confronts the regulation, risk scoring, and fairness obligations that govern it.

 - Deng, J. et al. “ArcFace: Additive Angular Margin Loss for Deep Face Recognition.”
 CVPR 2019. https://arxiv.org/abs/1801.07698